 While fairly short, this track isn’t the easiest, with some steps along the route.
 Smaller dogs might need to be carried up or down some of the stairs.
 Additionally, there’s a metal mesh bridge near the southern carpark that some dogs might dislike, although they can detour via the creek below.

 Although the waterfalls will definitely be running, it’s best to skip the hike soon after heavy rain, when it becomes quite muddy.
-As of April 2022 there was also a landslide closing part of the route.
+As of March 2022 there was also a landslide closing part of the route, but I’ve heard reports this can be easily detoured.
 During the warmer months, there’s plenty of spots for dogs to have a splash in the creeks and pools.

 Dogs should be kept on a leash along this walking track, although it’s common for dogs to be unleashed except when passing other dogs.

-#4 Knapsack Bridge via Lapstone Zig Zag Trail, Knapsack Reserve, Glenbrook
+#4 Knapsack Viaduct via Lapstone Zig Zag Trail, Knapsack Reserve, Glenbrook

-Another dog-friendly hike I want to complete in the Blue Mountains is the Knapsack Bridge Walk.
+Another dog-friendly hike in the Blue Mountains is the Lapstone Zig Zag Trail.
 This walk is located in the Knapsack Reserve, on the opposite side of Glenbrook from the Blue Mountains National Park.

 Knapsack Reserve is significant for containing the historical remains of the Lapstone Zig Zag Railway.
 This railway was built in 1867 as the original route of the train line up into the Blue Mountains.
 Within the reserve are the historical sandstone Knapsack Bridge, plus Lennox Bridge, the “oldest surviving stone arch bridge” on mainland Australia.

-The walk is 1.8km each direction along a well-maintained trail.
-Relatively flat and easy at first, after about 1km you’ll start descending down to the bridge along multiple staircases.
+The walk is 1.3km each direction along a well-maintained trail.
+Relatively flat and easy at first, you’ll then start descending down to the bridge along multiple staircases.
 The views of the bridge towering above you are the highlight of the walk.

 You can optionally continue up to Elizabeth Lookout, for views across the city, but this 800m extension involves a lot of climbing!
 Make sure you keep your dog on a leash.